timestocome/RaspberryPi-Robot/README.md

 Finished Parts:
 - robot learns to avoid obstacles using reinforcement learning with distance as the input
 - robot can ID both the cats, if a cat in photo, from photos it takes
+- adapt the obstacle RL program to handle multiple inputs from various sensors

 WIP:
-- adapt the obstacle RL program to handle multiple inputs from various sensors
+- adjust cost functions, rewards, and speed things up